 This should come as no surprise to anyone that this is the number one differentiator.
 The size of Walt Disney World in Orlando completely trumps what the original park is in Anaheim.
 I’d be willing to bet the parking lot of any of the Florida parks would equate to the size of all of Disneyland.
 Your first view of Sleeping Beauty castle really tells you all that you need to know.
 It is a microcosm of the Cinderella Castle.
 Both parks in Anaheim are doable for the average park goer in a single day.
 You could compare the time to do both parks to doing Animal Kingdom or Hollywood Studios.

 If you are a fan of Walt Disney and everything that Disney stands for, visiting Disneyland is a must.
 You’ll be in for a shock when you see some of the glaring differences that were discussed above, but you’ll be pleasantly surprised as to how they remained true to the core Disney values.
 To visit the place where Walt Disney’s vision and dream became a reality is as good as it gets for any Disney fanatic.
 The best advice I can give is to manage your expectations going into it and really take in the history and nostalgia that Disney created in his original project.

-Whether you visit Disney World or Disneyland, consider planning and booking your next magical vacatyion through an Authorized Disney Vacation Planner like Mickey Travels.
+BONUS TIP: Whether you visit Disney World or Disneyland, consider planning and booking your next magical vacation through an Authorized Disney Vacation Planner like Mickey Travels.
 They’ll help you get the best price for your vacation, share expert advice and their services are totally FREE!
 It’s genius!